about

 not affiliated with or endorsed by any pro · we automate your existing workflow

-no. setlist royalty tracker is an independent tool that helps you prepare and organize your live performance data. you still submit directly to bmi live or ascap onstage yourself — we just automate the tedious data entry so you don't miss the 9-month reporting deadline.
+no. setlist royalty tracker is an independent tool that helps you prepare and organize your live performance data. you still submit directly to bmi live or ascap onstage yourself — we just automate the tedious data entry so you don't miss bmi's biannual filing deadline.

-we pull setlist data from setlist.fm, a community of 300,000+ contributors who document concert setlists worldwide. setlist.fm has 9.6 million+ setlists cataloged. we match those setlists against the songs you've registered in your account.
+we pull setlist data from setlist.fm, a community of 300,000+ contributors who document concert setlists worldwide. setlist.fm has 9.6 million+ setlists cataloged. for dj-producers, serato dj history import is live today — upload your csv and we match tracks against your registered songs. we match all sources against the songs you've registered in your account.

-never. you maintain full control. when we discover a matching performance, it enters a "discovered" status. you review and confirm it, fill in any missing venue details, then use the chrome extension to submit directly to your pro (requires google chrome), or export a csv as a backup. nothing is sent without your explicit action.
+never. you maintain full control. when we discover a matching performance, it enters a "discovered" status. you review and confirm it, fill in any missing venue details, then use the chrome extension to auto-fill bmi live directly (requires google chrome; ascap onstage auto-fill coming soon), or export a csv as a backup. nothing is sent without your explicit action.

 yes. if you have compositions registered with bmi or ascap and those songs are performed live by any artist, this tool helps you discover and report those performances — whether you're the performer, songwriter, or publisher.